orblivion/KiwixSandstorm/README.md

 ## Symlinked static files

 Bootstrap, jquery, and jquery-file-upload are dependencies.
 I didn't want to include them in the source.
 Instead, they are loaded as dependencies during the build process, and symlinked into the static directory.

+# LICENSE

+[See here](https://github.com/orblivion/KiwixSandstorm/blob/master/COPYING) for licensing information about this app itself.
+[See here](https://github.com/orblivion/KiwixSandstorm/blob/master/distribution_licenses.md) for licensing information about the distribution, including bundled dependencies.